fluent/fluentd-docs-gitbook/guides/http-to-hdfs.md

 $ kill -USR1 `cat /var/run/td-agent/td-agent.pid`
 ```

-We can then access HDFS to see the stored data.
+We can then access HDFS to see the stored data:

 ```
 $ sudo -u hdfs hadoop fs -lsr /log/